Zoom on the Pulsar PG3250

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG3250 compare to generators of similar power (between 2000 and 3000 W).

-- With a dry weight of 87 pounds, the Pulsar PG3250 finds itself in the expected weight range for generators able to produce between 2000 and 3000 rated watts.
-If weight is your top priority, one of the champions in this power category is the Westinghouse iGen2500, weighing just 48 pounds.
+- At a weight of 87 pounds, the Pulsar PG3250 places in the expected weight range of the generators in the 2000-3000 rated wattage range.
+In terms of weight, one of the champions in their power range is the Westinghouse iGen2600, standing at just 48 lbs.

-- This generator, with its lowest possible noise rated at 68 dBA falls into the more noisy category, compared to other devise of a similar running wattage.
+- Among the generators of a comparable running wattage, this generator with a lowest noise of 68 dBA can be judged as noisy.
 For those who are looking for a less noisy device, we suggest the Honda EU3000iS.
 With just 50 dBA, it is one of the most quiet devices in this power range.

-- The PG3250 provides a higher run time than similarly powerful devices, reaching 16 hours at 50% load.
-Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Westinghouse WGen2000, as it provides 20 hours.
+- Thanks to an impressive running time of around 16 hours at 50% load, the PG3250 benefits from a higher run time than many generators of a similar output.
+Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Westinghouse WGen2000, as it provides around 20 hours.

-- Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
+- Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
+For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
 As this generator uses an estimated 0.25 GPH (gallon per hour) at a 50% load, it finds itself in the average gasoline consumption range of similar products.
-If fuel consumption is your top priority, we suggest to check out the Westinghouse iGen2500, which has a fuel consumption of only 0.13 GPH and thus, is one of the most efficient devices in our database.
+If you wish to further improve in the area of fuel efficiency, the Westinghouse iGen2600, which boasts with a gas consumption of only 0.13 GPH, may be the right generator for you.

 As you can see from this dynamic chart, when compared to other 2000-3000W generators, the Pulsar PG3250 is on the cheap side of the price range.